Key Points:

 While the casino accepts cash, the Resorts World Phone App allows guests to go completely cashless if that is their preference.
 Everything from slot machines and table games, to retail and restaurant purchases, can be funded via your phone.

-Attracting plenty of attention on opening night was Resorts World’s Famous Foods Street Eats food hall, which offers a wide-ranging collection of cuisine from around the world including a speakeasy bar.
+Attracting plenty of attention on opening night was Resorts World’s Famous Foods Street Eats, a food hall offering a wide range of cuisine from around the world, including a speakeasy bar.

 Resorts World’s rooftop pool deck incorporates 7 unique pool experiences overlooking resorts on the Strip to the south.

-In the spirit of going big, Resorts World has also incorporated an enormous 100,000 square foot LED screen into the hotel’s west hotel tower.
+In the spirit of going big, Resorts World has also incorporated an enormous 100,000-square-foot LED screen into the hotel’s west tower.
 The screen has been used for advertising, broadcasting sporting events, and welcoming VIPs.

 Circa Las Vegas

-Stadium Swim, the resort’s rooftop pool deck, is comprised of six pools, 2 swim-up bars, and a 125-foot TV screen.
-Table games are also available poolside.
+Stadium Swim, the resort’s rooftop pool deck, is comprised of six heated pools, 2 swim-up bars, and a 125-foot TV screen – It’s impressive.

-Circa has also incorporated the freshly refurbished Vegas Vickie (who previously sat above Glitter Gulch) prominently in the new resort.
+Circa has also prominently incorporated the freshly refurbished Vegas Vickie (which previously sat above Glitter Gulch) into the new resort.

-In response to shifting transportation trends, Circa is the first Las Vegas resort to offer a dedicated rideshare pickup location in their parking garage dubbed “Garage Mahal”.
+In response to shifting transportation trends, Circa is the first Las Vegas resort to offer a dedicated rideshare pickup location in its parking garage, dubbed “Garage Mahal”.

-I recently stayed in one of Circa’s Single King rooms with a Stadium Swim View – Check out the full review!
+I recently stayed in one of Circa’s Single King rooms with a Stadium Swim View and the experience surpassed my lofty expectations.

 Related: A Guide to Who Owns What Resorts in Las Vegas.